Visiting The Giant Buddha in Leshan, China; The Biggest Buddha in the World

-I took a day trip from Chengdu, China and headed off to Leshan to check out both the biggest Buddha in the World (another UNESCO world heritage site) and the longest reclining Buddha in the world.
+I was in Chengdu to see if I could hold a panda (I did it!), and I heard about the biggest Buddha in the world in a nearby city.
+Wow.
+So I headed off to Leshan to check out both the biggest Buddha in the World (another UNESCO world heritage site) and the longest reclining Buddha in the world.
 Ignorantly, I had never even heard of Leshan before I arrived in Chengdu and saw posters for trips there, but after reading up I had to go.
+And the Giant Buddha in Leshan did not disappoint.

 How long should I spend in Leshan?

-To visit the Big Buddha, the Reclinging Buddha, the caves around the religious areas etc, I’d set aside the best part of a day (about 10am to 3pm).
+To visit the Big Buddha, the Reclining Buddha, the caves around the religious areas etc, I’d set aside the best part of a day (about 10 am to 3 pm).
 It’s easily doable as a day trip from Chengdu if you get up early enough!

 How much does it cost to visit the big Buddha?